 When it comes to your bike, just be sure to clean and lubricate the drivetrain regularly to ensure it continues operating problem-free.
 This is especially important in winter and in wetter climates since road grime will degrade shifting performance and accelerate wear.

 The right bike is any bike that you can ride comfortably and consistently.
 It can be your road racing bike, a mountain bike, or a hybrid commuter bike.
 Ideally, the bike you choose should suit your local roads.
-Tom and I both ride versatile cyclocross/gravel bikes because Boulder, Colorado has tons of options for paved and dirt roads, gravel paths, steep climbs, flat terrain, and singletrack.
+I ride a versatile cyclocross/gravel bike because my town has tons of options for paved and dirt roads, gravel paths, steep climbs, flat terrain, and singletrack.

 I’m riding a Cannondale SuperX SE cyclocross/gravel bike.
 It is simple and cheap to maintain.
 My tires aren’t the lightest or fastest, but they are puncture-resistant for reliability and high-volume for increased comfort.
 As the seasons change, I will swap to even beefier gravel-specific tires to handle inclement weather and sloppy road condition.